INSIGHT | EXISTING ENTITIES

 3 - Create a detailed procedures manual

-Review and, where necessary, revise or develop a procedures manual(s) that provide detailed instructions on implementing the AML/CTF policies set out in the AML/CTF policy, ensuring the manual promotes consistency and effectiveness in applying AML/CTF measures.
+Review and, where necessary, revise or develop a procedures manual(s) that provide detailed instructions on implementing the AML/CTF policies set out in the AML/CTF policy document(s), ensuring the manual promotes consistency and effectiveness in applying AML/CTF measures.
+Where there are any new risks identified by a new risk assessment, the relevant sections in the procedures manual should also be updated.

 4 - Stay informed

 Monitor for additional AML/CTF Rule requirements and guidance AUSTRAC provides.
-It is understood that the AML/CTF Rules will be published around June 2025, with core Guidance published by AUATRAC in August 2025.
+It is understood that the AML/CTF Rules will be published around June 2025, with core Guidance published by AUSTRAC in August 2025.

 Civil penalty provisions

-The revised AML/CTF Act introduces new civil penalty provisions related to the development and maintenance of an AML/CTF program, increasing the regulatory risk related to non-compliance.
-These include civil penalty provisions for failure to document an AML/CTF program, failure of the AML/CTF Program to cover mandated requirements, and failure to notify the governing body of AML/CTF program changes.
+The amended AML/CTF Act introduces new civil penalty provisions related to the development and maintenance of an AML/CTF program, increasing the regulatory risk related to non-compliance.
+These include civil penalty provisions for failure to document an AML/CTF program, failure of the AML/CTF program to cover mandated requirements, and failure to notify the governing body of AML/CTF program changes.

 We are here to help